 While it is true that our area of expertise is with transition youth, ages 18-25, there is no upper age limit.
-Some adults who are older than this prefer the Hatlen apartment setting.
-Since we teach one-on-one, we are able to accommodate all ages, and we always have a few students who are older than 25.
-It is a good idea for everyone to be informed of the choices and to consider visiting the programs.
+We are able to accommodate all ages, and we typically have a few students who are older than 25.

 Do you work with individuals who have multiple disabilities?

 Yes!
-We have worked with students who also have physical impairments including cerebral palsy, hearing loss, those that utilize wheelchairs or walkers, individuals with traumatic brain injuries, autism spectrum disorder, mild intellectual impairments, and a wide array of learning disabilities.
+We have worked with students who also have additional impairments including cerebral palsy, hearing loss, traumatic brain injuries, autism spectrum disorder, mild intellectual impairments and a wide array of learning disabilities.

 What is unique about The Hatlen Center?

 The most unique thing about The Hatlen Center is the fact that each student resides in an apartment while attending the program.
 Students typically prefer the independence afforded to them in this environment, but Hatlen staff are available on-site to assist when needed.

 Almost all classes at The Hatlen Center are taught one-on-one in the student’s apartment or in the local community.
 Small-group classes including job readiness, first aid, and urban travel are taught weekly in addition to recreation outings.